Ionatan-Cegodari/Image-Gallery-Editing-Tool/README.md

 Throughout this group project with me and Matthew Bowman, we used the MVC Archetecture and a TDD (Test Driven Development) approach to the development process by implementing Unit Tests in the development cycle.
 Furthermore we adhered to the SOLID principles throughout the development lifecycle to make sure the code is both cohesive and de-coupled.

+To complement the TDD development approach we also used the Agile methodology to make sure to be continuesly testing the software as we develop it.

 We also implemented the dependancy injection design pattern to inject the view and model in the controller.
 We also considered to implement a factory design pattern however we dint have enough time to implement both.

 Along side that durign the software development we used CRC cards to identify the core classes needed and created both a low-level UML diagram and a high-level UML diagram to show what classes would be connected together and what public class variables and methods the classes would contain, and and Sequance diagram that shows the communication between objects.